quickcharge3/hl3repo/Combine Occupation.md

 ---
 # [[Gameplay Periods]] #4

-This is a period of gameplay with its own ruleset
+This is period 4/5 of gameplay with its own ruleset

 # [[Advisor Council]]